ramagottfried/symbolist/dev-notes/ScoreBundle-setup-design.md

 7. set /time information for Symbol
 8. add Symbol as top layer within Stave

-## 2. Add from OSC input with `/time`
+### 3. Add from OSC input with `/time` -> Generate Graphics
-`/time` should be used to position the symbol
+Symbols that have a `/time` value, can be added to the appropriate Stave instance based on the Stave's `/time` value.
+The Symbol's input `/time` value will be used to position the symbol graphically based on the `/set` expression, similarly if there are other mapping parameters, use the `/set` function to set graphics from parameters.

+If a `/layer` value is set, the Symbol will replace (union with?) the Symbol currently at that layer.
+If no `/layer` the Symbol is added to the end of the list.

-## 3. OSC input without `/time`
+### 4. OSC input without `/time` -> Insert Graphic without Time
-purely graphic addition, no stave information will be processed
+Purely graphic addition, no stave information will be processed.

-Then, set layer number, and add to end of list

-All Symbols are assumed to either have a /time and /stave value, or neither.
-Symbols cannot have a /stave assignment and not have a /time value.

-When processing a Score from file or on update (after adding a new object), iteration should skip any Symbols that do not satisfy the above validation check (/time, /stave, /name).

-... added more ideas above
+If a `/layer` value is set, the Symbol will replace (union with?) the Symbol currently at that layer.
+If no `/layer` the Symbol is added to the end of the list.

+### 5. OSC input from Symbolist Score File (or Application State change)
+When processing a Score from a file, we should attempt to do the same process as above: if there is no `/time` value, calculate the `/time`, if there is `/time` but no graphic positioning, set the position of the Symbol based on the `/set` function for the Symbol found in the Stave/Palette.

 # Timepoint Array
-after moving to a single OSC bundle the symbol locations will be slightly harder to find. option 1: copy the symbol values into the timepoints themselves option 2: store the names of the symbols and use a hashtable to look up the symbol bundle every time you need it option 3: store the t_osc_bndl_u pointer instead of the Symbol (since the Symbol is always a copy), option 4: use a SymbolRef which wraps the pointer but doesn't free it (maybe just release() the unique_ptr in the destructor?)

 # Time / Stave array setup: